IBM/transformers-struct-guidance/README.md

 ## Plot figures

 The `analysis` folder contains the code and model performance results to generate the figures in the paper.
 Python packages `matplotlib` and `pandas` are required to run the plotting scripts.
-Results of RNNGs are taken from [Hu et al., (2020)](https://github.com/cpllab/syntactic-generalization/tree/master/data/raw/sg_results).
+RNNG results are taken from [Hu et al., (2020)](https://github.com/cpllab/syntactic-generalization/tree/master/data/raw/sg_results).
+The following commands run the plotting scripts and generate figures in the `figs` folder.

 ```
 cd analysis
 mkdir -p figs